elexive-com/elexive-calc/resources/ServiceParameters.md

    - Applying payment option modifiers to overall pricing calculations
    - Adjusting service delivery based on enabled/disabled parameters
    - Potentially affecting resource allocation and delivery timelines

+## Service Parameter Options

+The ServiceParameters component provides several business-critical parameter options that allow decision-makers to customize their service experience:

+### Core Service Parameters

+1. **On-site Presence**
+   - Provides the option for advisors to work directly on the client's premises
+   - Increases resource commitment but accelerates implementation
+   - Valuable for clients requiring deep integration with their teams

+2. **Premium Market Data**
+   - Offers access to specialized industry data sources
+   - Improves the quality and depth of strategic insights
+   - Essential for data-driven strategic decision making

+### Enhanced Business Parameters

+3. **Training Sessions** (Added April 2025)
+   - Provides comprehensive onboarding and knowledge transfer sessions
+   - Ensures effective adoption and capability development within client teams
+   - Essential for organizations seeking to build internal capabilities
+   - Increases service value with a 10% price modifier

+4. **Account Concierge** (Added April 2025)
+   - Assigns a dedicated account manager for personalized service
+   - Improves continuity and strategic alignment throughout the engagement
+   - Provides consistent point of contact for all service-related matters
+   - Premium service with a 20% price modifier reflecting the dedicated resource

+5. **Premium SLA** (Added April 2025)
+   - Offers enhanced response times and service level guarantees
+   - Prioritizes client needs and ensures consistent service delivery
+   - Critical for business-essential operations requiring guaranteed support
+   - Premium service with a 25% price modifier reflecting the heightened commitment

+Each parameter is represented with appropriate iconography to enhance visual recognition and includes detailed descriptions of the business value provided.

 ## Implementation Details